Croatia Public Health Maymester Study Abroad will be held in 2021!!!

 Students will arrive and depart from Zagreb.

-Many students over the past 13 years have decided to stay in Europe after the program to travel.
+Many students over the past 15 years have decided to stay in Europe after the program to travel.
 It is convenient and fun!
+Some even go to Europe early and travel a bit before the program starts.

 Transportation throughout the country is by large commercial coach bus, which is driven by a professional driver.